mihaiconstantin/game-theory-study/readme.md

   	- *see [this resource](https://laravel.com/docs/5.4/configuration#environment-configuration) for more details*
   - then, run `php artisan key:generate` to generate an application-specific secret key that will be added to the `APP_KEY` variable in `.env` automatically
   - next, run `php artisan migrate --seed` to build the database and seed it with the default configuration used in this study
   - finally, run `php artisan serve` to start the developmental server and test out the application.
 Note that you should not use this server if you intend to collect data using this application.
-Instead, you need a full-fledged webs server like `[Nginx`](https://www.nginx.com/) or [`Apache`](https://httpd.apache.org/)
+Instead, you need a full-fledged webs server like [`Nginx`](https://www.nginx.com/) or [`Apache`](https://httpd.apache.org/)

+## Using the application
+- to access the default experiment based on the configuration used in this study open http://localhost:8000 in your browser
+- to acess the admin panel where you can find and edit the study configuration access http://localhost:8000/admin with:
+  - email: admin@example.com
+  - password: admin
+- the data collected using this application can be exported as several `.csv` files
+  - all the files are in long format and can be linked by a unique `ID` generated for each respondent

 ## Screenshots

 ### Example questionnaire